NimaBavari/consciousness-simulator/README.md

 ## Idea

-Similar to [Brain Simulator](https://github.com/NimaBavari/brain-simulator) but better!

-Here, the universal consciousness is the server and brains are clients, and as many client brains can connect to the server as one wants.
+The universal consciousness is the server and brains are clients, and as many client brains can connect to the server as one wants.
 The universal consciousness -- the server --, along with serving, also plays the role of the permanent memory and uses a mechanism of key-value store but in a decaying fashion to simulate the decaying nature of the social and natural phenomena.
 Every connected client brain provides the server with a continuous stream of `dict`s of events and frequencies of its own and is simultaneously bombarded with a continuous stream of response `dict`s of events, timestamps and IPs of matching frequencies from the pool of everything in the permanent memory.

 ## Usage